 Driver Setup: 10-millimeter planar magnetic driver

 Disclaimer: I purchased the TinHiFi P1 with my own money and this review is written of my own accord.
 Should you find yourself interested in getting a pair, it can be found online here.

 Accessories and Build Quality (Score: 8/10)

 On top of the usual silicone tips, the P1s come with 3 sizes of foam tips, which I really appreciated as the foams really helped quite a bit in taming the highs on the P1.
 I especially like the feel of the included foam tips.
-The included cable is a braided copper cable which pairs well with the aesthetic of the P1s.
-The only complaint would be that the quad braid could've been a little tighter.
+The included cable is a braided copper cable that pairs well with the aesthetic of the P1s.
+The only complaint would be that the quad braid could’ve been a little tighter.
 Build quality of the IEMs are stellar, as expected of TinHiFi.
 The buds have a full metal built and a mirror-polished finishing.

 Fit (Score: 7.5/10)